dos-group/dstat-tools/README.md

                                      this range, "autoscale" is enabled.
     -t, --title TITLE                Override the default title of the plot.
     -s, --smoothing ALGORITHM        Smoothes the graph using the given algorithm.
+    -a, --average-over SLICE_SIZE    Calculates the everage for slice_size large groups of values.

     -c, --category CATEGORY          Select the category.
     -f, --field FIELD                Select the field.